All Episodes

 And I wanted to hear your thoughts on that.

-Why he would want them to lose I'm unclear about unless they're not sufficiently anti-corporate enough for him.
+Why he would want them to lose, I'm unclear about, unless they're not sufficiently anti-corporate enough for him.

-So uh whether he's got some sort of a d desire to uh to harm the Democratic, it could well be.
+So whether he's got some sort of a desire to harm the Democrats, it could well be, I don't know what's in his mind.

-I don't know who he holds grudges for, or even if he does hold grudges, but he's uh what is he running?
+I don't know who he holds grudges for or even if he does hold grudges.

 The Green Party candidate.

-Well, I mean it's just an offshoot of the Democrats.
+Well, I mean, it's just an offshoot of the Democrats.

-And uh it could well be that Ralph doesn't think he's gotten the respect from these people over the years.
+And it could well be that Ralph doesn't think he's gotten the respect from these people over the years.

 I hate speculating on these kind of things.

-So it's uh it's an interesting question.
+So it's an interesting question.

-It's also an interesting question whether he can get enough signatures in enough places stay on enough ballots in enough states to even be a factor.
+It's also an interesting question whether he can get enough signatures in enough places, stay on enough ballots in enough states to even be a factor.

 Kathy, here's a dirty little secret.